 1. I will get fit

 But getting fit this year needn’t be arduous or expensive.
 Dust off your hiking boots and hit your local walking trail.
 The crunch of the gravelly track under your feet, the tweeting of birds, and the smell of eucalyptus in the air.
 It’s so much more motivating than heading to a windowless room full of exercise equipment.
-It’s also cheaper too!
+It’s cheaper too!

 And, with long summer days at your avail, there is no excuse to not go for a hike after work.